ElijahRhyne/Poetry/README.md

 green
 blue
 violet
-deez are the colors of the rainbow add something
+deez are da colors of the rainbow add something